 As curator of the Jo Mora Trust and lifelong devotee of Mora’s art, Peter Hiller is widely recognized as the foremost authority on Jo Mora.
 He has lived a career in the visual arts, teaching art and photography for almost forty years.
 Raised in West Los Angeles, he earned his B.A. from experimental Johnston College and his teaching credential from UCLA.

-Note: Proof of vaccination and photo ID may be required for admission, as well as a mask.
+Note: Proof of vaccination and photo ID required for admission, as well as a mask.